mikeTYM/Arduino-101/index.md

 >
 # Arduino Tutorials Page
-## Here is the list of Tutorials Both in this repository and on Arduino website.
-### The ones with bold font means, we have it or similar ones in our repo, otherwise it will redirect to Arduino Tutorial Page.
+## The ones with bold font means, we have it or similar ones in our repo, otherwise it will redirect to Arduino Tutorial Page.

 #### 1. Basics
 - **[Blink](https://github.com/mikeTYM/Arduino-101/tree/master/Circuit_02_Blink): Turn an LED on and off.**